Home > Cookies

 Storing chocolate whirls

-These decorative cookies will keep best in an airtight container for 1-2 days but are best on the day they're made.
+These attractive chocolate cookies will keep best in an airtight container for 1-2 days but are best on the day they're made.

 - 1/2 teaspoon baking powder